NVIDIA-Merlin/HugeCTR/README.md

 ```

 ### Build with NCCL All2All Supported ###
 The default collection communication library used in LocalizedSlotSparseEmbedding is [Gossip](https://github.com/Funatiq/gossip).
 [NCCL all2all](https://github.com/NVIDIA/nccl/tree/p2p) is also supported in HugeCTR.
 If you want to run with NCCL all2all, please turn on the NCCL_A2A switch in cmake.
-(Please note that the current version of NCCL P2P in github can only support intra-node.)
 ```shell
 $ mkdir -p build
 $ cd build